 The LG V50 ThinQ also has a 4,000mAh battery, and it should be built to last, as it's both IP68-certified (for dust and water-resistance) and sports military-grade drop protection.
 There's also an optional second screen attachment in the form of the LG DualScreen.

-The 5G phone can be bought in certain countries now, including the US, where it can be grabbed for $24 per month on contract with Sprint, or for $1,152 outright; the UK, where it can be ordered on EE; and Australia where it costs AU$1,729 outright or can be had on contract with Telstra.
+The 5G phone can be bought in certain countries now, including the US, where at the time of writing it can be grabbed for $999 outright or picked up on contract; the UK, where it can be ordered on EE; and Australia where it costs AU$1,729 outright or can be had on contract with Telstra.

 Xiaomi Mi Mix 3 5G